Updated: Feb 23, 2022

 Read.
 The Bible is not the easiest read.
 Sometimes I can’t put it down.
 Sometimes I struggle to finish a small chapter in a day.
 Yet it’s full of important, practical and useful information on how to be positive, productive and work toward a spiritual future.
 I’ve also written an article called The Art of Calm on my portfolio site.
 It details some effective and useful techniques for the control of the self.

 Sing from the center of the prison.
 Force positive activity to come out of you.
 Use positive words, sing, pray, say thank you for what is positive in your life, even if you’re not feeling it.
-It’s such an effective technique that I’ve written three articles about it:
+It’s such an effective technique that I’ve written three articles about it, starting with: Sing From the Center of the Prison

 Be aware, but be ignorant.
 Know what disturbances are around you, but let them pass.
 It’s your choice, it can be difficult, but logically it’s simple.
 Pay too much attention to the opposition, you won’t be paying enough to the best paths in front of you (or how to make those paths if they’re not there).

-As I’ve said before, I am the driver, not the machine.
-I’m working toward a spiritual future more than any other.
+As I’ve said many times before; I am the driver, not the machine (I am the spirit, not the body).
+I’m working toward a spiritual future with God.
 And when I leave this machine and go away from this world, I aim to already have some deep connections to my destination.
 Having practiced the gathering of this divine energy, The Holy Spirit, will be one more step into living that philosophy.

 My path is still littered in some spots and completely overgrown in others.
 Sometimes I just need a small trash bag and a pick-up stick.
 Sometimes I need a bull dozer.